 MOTHER KNOWS BEST

-Mother hens know best how to keep chicks warm, she:
+A mother hen knows best how to keep chicks warm, she:

 - raises chicks in the spring, summer and early autumn when temperatures are moderate